 I've been addicted to gaming since I was young.
 I think it's because I have an active imagination.
 That said, I don't see it as a bad thing.
 Sure, I'm a bit of a geek, but I'm a bit not.
 Just like everyone else, I'm complicated and this gaming addiction is part of me.

-We rest Overcoming Game Addiction to share infobreak from yesteryear:
+We break from Overcoming Game Addiction to share a message from the past:

-Today is: 10th December (GMT), in history on the 10th of December, 1945 AD the following event happened:
+Today is: 19th August (GMT), in history on the 19th of August, 1935 AD the following birth happened: